LVPlayground/playground/javascript/features/houses/README.md

   - **/houses create**: Creates a new house location.
 The price range of houses on this location is predetermined by an algorithm, and cannot be modified.
   - **/houses**: Displays information about the command.

+## FAQ: Can I own multiple houses?
+No.

+## FAQ: Who's got access to an house?
+The owner of an house and their [friends](../friends/).
+Administrators can always access an house.
+Players who are not registered with Las Venturas Playground are not able to access houses.

+In the future, houses may feature dedicated access lists configurable by the owner.